Penn State Nittany Lions: Rugby

 The Penn State rugby program is classified by the university as a "Team Sport" within Penn State Intercollegiate Athletics Department, and therefore receives university support (paid coaches, facilities, health insurance, etc.) equivalent to a varsity program.
 As of 2011, Penn State rugby was funded 52% by alumni donations, 32% by player dues, and 16% by university contribution.

 Penn State rugby was founded in 1962 and plays in Division 1-A. Penn State has been one of the most successful programs in college rugby.
-Penn State advanced to the national semifinals 10 times from 1989 to 2007, and reached the finals 5 times from 1989 to 2001.
+Penn State advanced to the national semifinals 10 times from 1989 to 2007 and reached the finals 5 times from 1989 to 2001.
 With 76 registered players, Penn State was ranked as the largest college rugby program in the United States in 2009.
 Penn State made headlines when they defeated favored BYU 48–46 in the 2018 D1A quarterfinal to reach the semifinals.

-The women's rugby team fields a perennially competitive side, winning national titles in 1997, 2000, 2004, 2007, 2009, 2010, 2012, 2013, 2014, 2015, and 2016.
+The women's rugby team fields a perennially competitive side, winning national titles in 1997, 2000, 2004, 2007, 2009, 2010, 2012, 2013, 2014, 2015, 2016, and 2017.
 The 2014 Penn State Women's team won their ninth Collegiate National Championship, with a 58–0 semifinal victory over West Chester University and a 38–0 triumph in the championship match against Stanford.

 Rugby sevens

-Penn State has appeared in three consecutive editions (2010–12) of the Collegiate Rugby Championship (CRC).
-The CRC is played every year in June at PPL Park in Philadelphia, and is the highest profile college rugby sevens tournament in the US, broadcast on NBC.
-In the 2011 CRC, Penn State beat Ohio State in a 12–10 match to qualify for the quarterfinals, where Penn State lost to eventual champions Dartmouth 7–12.
+Penn State appeared in the first eleven editions (2010–22) of the Collegiate Rugby Championship (CRC), advancing to the quarterfinals seven times.
+The CRC was conducted annually from 2011–2019 at PPL Park in suburban Philadelphia and was the highest profile college rugby sevens tournament in the U.S. In the 2011 CRC, Penn State beat Ohio State in a 12–10 match to qualify for the quarterfinals, where Penn State lost to eventual champions Dartmouth 7–12.

 Penn State has been successful in other rugby sevens competitions.
 For example, Penn State won the 2011 Subaru 7s tournament, and won the 2012 Halloween 7s tournament led by tournament MVP Blaze Feury.
 Penn State finished second at the 2012 Big Ten 7s, losing to Wisconsin in the final and missing out on qualification for the 2012 USA Rugby Sevens Collegiate National Championships.

+The women's rugby sevens team won the CRC championship in 2013, 2014, and 2015, as well as the USA Rugby sevens national championship in 2015.